spinkx/spinkx-content-marketing/readme.txt

 = 1.5 Now Social Share multiple links of the same post (with different image and headlines but same landing page) and get Free organic social traffic multiple times for the same post by creating ‘Variations’.
 Count clicks to your website for each social platform: Facebook, Google+, LinkedIn, Pinterest.

+**NEW FEATURES**

-= 1.6 **NEW FEATURE**  'Auto Boost' starts distributing your blog stories across the network as soon as you hot the Publish Button.
+= 1.6 'Auto Boost' starts distributing your blog stories across the network as soon as you hot the Publish Button.
 Faster than SEO can kick in, start growing your traffic.

-= 1.7 **NEW FEATURE** Powerful Analytics Dash board, to help you derive meaningful analysis out of Data.
+= 1.7 Powerful Analytics Dash board, to help you derive meaningful analysis out of Data.
 All in real time.

 == 2.
 Ad Revenue & Monetisation.
 Native ads. ==